 EV Chargers and EV Service Equipment.
 Industry insiders will tell you that all electric vehicles include an on-board charger.
 Vehicle manufacturers don’t let just anyone control the flow of energy into their batteries.

 So what are these other boxes people want you to buy for your garage?
 Technically, they are called Electric Vehicle Supply Equipment, or EVSE.
 We won’t begrudge you for calling it a charger, though.
 What it does is make sure no power flows unless the charging plug is physically inserted into a vehicle, that the home does not deliver more energy than the vehicle can safely accept, and that the vehicle does not draw more than the home can safely provide.

 120 Volt and 240 Volt circuits.
 Volts measure how hard electricity is pushing through a circuit.
-Almost all U.S. single family homes have 240V service, but most circuits use only half of this and thus operate at 120V.
-A few specialty circuits, such as those for electric dryers and ovens, operate at 240V.
+Almost all U.S. homes have 240V service, but most circuits use only half of this and thus operate at 120V.
+A few specialty circuits, such as those for air conditioning, electric dryers and ovens, and EV chargers, operate at 240V.

 Level 1 and Level 2.
 Level 1 EV service equipment operates at 120V.
 Level 2 equipment operates at 240V.
 As you might imagine, Level 2 equipment will charge your vehicle more quickly.

 Amps.
 Amps measure electrical current—how much electricity is flowing.
 A 20A circuit can have up to 20A flowing through it, but typically has less at any given moment.
 The maximum amount of power a circuit can deliver is its voltage multiplied by its amperage.